SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_ScadaData.md

 ## **Overview & Used Components**

-This document describes the installation and operation of an example project for recording energy data stored by a Node Red application on an IOT 2050 SM in any MQTT broker in the structure defined in the associated application example.
+This document describes the installation and operation of an example WinCC OA project for recording energy data sent by a Node-Red application on an IOT2050SM via MQTT.

 This part has been created with the following software components: